s-irvine/katacoda-test/kube-sec-deploy/04-Kubesec.md

 1. The deployment is insecure.
 Let's check why.
 Create a Bash function to POST YAML to <https://kubesec.io.>

-> all sensitive configuration should live in `secrets` -  never leak configuration to a remote service.

 ```bash
 kubesec() {
 local FILE="${1:-}";